An optimization-free approximation Framework for Connected and Automated Vehicles Eco-Trajectory Planning Under limited

-Initially, solutions found their roots in mathematical paradigms such as mixed-integer programming (MIP) and nonlinear programming (NLP) models.
-These methodologies provided a solid foundation for addressing trajectory planning challenges but often grappled with computational complexities as scenarios grew in complexity.
-The trajectory planning landscape, however, witnessed a significant shift in focus, gradually gravitating toward the integration of insights from control theory.
-In particular, the adoption of techniques like model predictive control (MPC) has gained prominence, leveraging predictive models to anticipate future system behavior and optimize trajectories accordingly.
-This synthesis of control theory and trajectory planning has opened up new avenues for handling real-time complexities while considering intricate vehicle dynamics and environmental conditions.
+Initially, most clearly defined and simplified issues can be formulated as mathematical programming, such as mixed-integer programming (MIP) and nonlinear programming (NLP) models.
+These methodologies (\cite{wang2020multi,wang2022connected}) provided a solid foundation for addressing trajectory planning challenges but often grappled with computational complexities as scenarios grew in complexity.
+That phenomenon leads to a subsequent significant shift in focus, which is the integration of insights from control theory.
+In particular, the adoption of control engineering techniques in fields like robotics and aerospace engineering, such as model predictive control (MPC) has gained prominence, which leverages predictive models to anticipate future system behavior and optimize trajectories accordingly.
+This synthesis of control theory and trajectory planning has opened up new possibilities for handling real-time complexities that match real-world situations.